lockss/lockss-rtd-manual/docs/configuring.rst

 1. :guilabel:`Root path for primary content data storage directories`

-   Enter the full path of a directory to use as the root of the main storage area of the LOCKSS system.
-This is where preserved content will be stored, along with several databases; it is the analog of :file:`/cache0` in the classic LOCKSS system.
+   Enter the full path of a directory to use as the root of the main storage area of the LOCKSS system, where preserved content will be stored along with several databases.
+It is the analog of :file:`/cache0` in the classic LOCKSS system.

 2. :guilabel:`Use additional directories for content data storage?`

-   If you want to use more than one filesystem to store preserved content answer :kbd:`Y`.
+   If you want to use more than one filesystem to store preserved content, enter :kbd:`Y`; otherwise, enter :kbd:`N`.

-   If you answer :kbd:`Y` to this question:
+3. If you answered :kbd:`Y`, you will be asked an additional configuration question:

-   *  :guilabel:`Enter root path $count to additional content storage directories (q to quit)`
+   :guilabel:`Enter root path $count to additional content storage directories (q to quit)`

-      You will be prompted repeatedly for extra paths; enter one per line, then enter :kbd:`q` when done.
+   Enter one additional directory per line, then enter :kbd:`q` when done.

 -----------------------
 Service Log Directories